-- In Kitty And The Midnight Hour, Kitty is a werewolf who works as a late night DJ.
+- In Kitty Norville, Kitty is a werewolf who works as a late night DJ.
 She struggles with her finances until she accidentally starts a talk show about the supernatural, which becomes a huge hit.

-- Being Human (UK): Werewolf George Sands had a roughly middle class background, growing up in the suburbs, but after being bitten, he quit his job, became a hospital porter and lives in a cheap house he rents with another guy.
+- Being Human (UK): Werewolf George Sands had a roughly middle class background in the suburbs, but after being bitten, he quit his job, became a hospital porter and lives in a cheap house he rents with another guy.
 This is justified as his condition - involving painful transformations into a dangerous creature every month - make it too difficult to hold down a more steady job.
-Said roommate is also a vampire (and they live with a ghost who haunts the house too) and so understands what he's going through.
+Said roommate is a vampire (and they live with a ghost who haunts the house) and so understands what he's going through.

 - In the US version of Being Human, Josh (the American counterpart to George) was in med school and headed for a bright future until he was infected with lycanthropy, compelling him to drop out and live on the fringes of society.
 At the start of the series, he is working in a diner until Aiden gets him a job as a hospital orderly.